Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Introduction

 Despite the rapidly growing capabilities of pretrained large language models (LLMs), fine-tuning remains a fundamental step for adapting these models to specialized applications in diverse domains such as medicine~\citep{anisuzzaman2025fine} and finance~\citep{djagba2025exploring}.
 However, modern LLMs typically contain billions of parameters, making full-parameter fine-tuning (Full FT) prohibitively expensive in terms of memory and computation.
 These constraints have motivated sustained research interest in developing parameter-efficient fine-tuning (PEFT) methods, which allow task-specific learning while updating only a small fraction of parameters.

-Even though PEFT methods span diverse design paradigms, ranging from prompt-based approaches~\cite{li2021prefix,lester2021power} to adapter-based methods~\cite{houlsby2019parameter,he2021towards}, low-rank adaptation (LoRA), introduced by~\citet{hu2022lora}, has emerged as the de facto standard.
-Inspired by the low intrinsic dimensionality observed in pretrained models~\citep{li2018measuring}, \citet{hu2022lora} hypothesize that task-specific parameter updates can be well approximated by low-dimensional structures.
+Even though PEFT methods span diverse design paradigms, ranging from prompt-based approaches~\cite{li2021prefix,lester2021power} to adapter-based methods~\cite{houlsby2019parameter}, low-rank adaptation (LoRA), introduced by~\citet{hu2022lora}, has emerged as the de facto standard.
+Inspired by the low intrinsic dimensionality observed in pretrained models~\citep{li2018measuring}, \citet{hu2022lora} hypothesized that task-specific parameter updates can be well approximated by low-dimensional structures.
 Consequently, they inject pairs of trainable decomposition matrices into selected layers while keeping the pretrained weights frozen.
 After training, these learned low-rank adapters can be merged into the original backbone, thereby incurring no additional inference latency.

 Even with its popularity, LoRA has been shown to underperform Full FT on challenging tasks in programming and mathematics~\cite{biderman2024lora}.
 This gap has in turn spurred recent efforts toward advanced LoRA variants~\cite{zhu2025survey}, with promising performance improvements reported.
-On LLaMA~\citep{llama2}, for example, \citet{pissa} presented around a 10\% accuracy improvement on GSM8K~\citep{gsm8k} by modifying LoRA initialization strategies, while \citet{dora} reported substantial gains of 37.2\% on commonsense reasoning tasks by separately learning magnitude and directional updates of pretrained weight matrices.
+On Llama~\cite{llama2}, for example, PiSSA~\cite{pissa} presented around a 10\% accuracy improvement on GSM8K~\citep{gsm8k} by modifying LoRA initialization strategies, while DoRA~\cite{dora} reported substantial gains of 37.2\% on commonsense reasoning tasks by separately learning magnitude and directional updates of pretrained weight matrices.
+More recently, LoFT~\cite{tastan2025loft} reported a further 40.0\% improvement over DoRA in the same evaluation setting by aligning LoRA's optimizer dynamics with those of full FT.